nforgeio-actions/environment/README.md

 **INTERNAL USE ONLY:** This GitHub action is not intended for general use.
 The only reason why this repo is public is because GitHub requires it.

-Loads the values of important JOBRUNNER system environment variables into the current job as well as to the process' environment.
+Loads the values of important JOBRUNNER system environment variables into the current job as well as to the process environment.
 Here's the list of variables we're currently loading:
 ```
 COMPUTERNAME